vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 At a high level, rewards work as follows:

-- Reward metrics are calculated for each combination of [reward type, party, market].
+- Individual reward metrics are calculated for each combination of [reward type, party, market] and team reward metrics for each combination of [reward type, team, market].
-  - The calculation used for the reward metric is specific to each reward type.

 At the end of the epoch:

 1. Recurring reward transfers (set up by the parties funding the rewards) are made to the reward account(s) for a specific reward type, for one or more markets in scope where the total reward metric is `>0`.
 See [transfers](./0057-TRAN-transfers.md#recurring-transfers-to-reward-accounts).
-1. Then the entire balance of each reward account is distributed to the parties with a non-zero reward metric for that reward type and market, pro-rata by their reward metric.
+1. Then the entire balance of each reward account is distributed amongst entities with a non-zero reward metric for that reward type and market using the mechanism specified in the recurring transfer.
+1. Distributed rewards are transferred to a [vesting account](./0085-RVST-rewards_vesting.md).

-## Reward metrics
+## Individual reward metrics

-Fee-based reward metrics are scoped by [`reward type`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).
+Individual reward metrics are scoped by [`reward type`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).

 Therefore a party may be in scope for the same reward type multiple times but no more than once per market per epoch.
 Metrics will be calculated at the end of every epoch, for every eligible party, in each market for each reward type.
 Metrics only need to be calculated where the [market, reward type] reward account has a non-zero balance of at least one asset.